+\end{mdframed} This is ``Form III'' in the introduction.
+Below, we provide a PPM-based analysis for a more general setting.

-It turns out \eqref{sim} admits a simple extension to the practically relevant setting of composite costs and general norms (see e.g. \cite[Section 6.1.3]{nesterov2018lectures}).
+One advantage of \eqref{sim} is that it admits a simple extension to the practical setting of constrained optimization on composite costs (see e.g. \citep[\S6.1.3]{nesterov2018lectures} for applications).
 More specifically, for a closed convex set $Q\subseteq \re^d$ and a closed\footnote{This means that the epigraph of the function is closed.
-See \cite[Definition 3.1.2]{nesterov2018lectures}. } convex function $\Psi:Q\to \re$, consider where $f:Q\to \re$ is a differentiable convex function which is $L$-smooth with respect to a norm $\norm{\cdot}$ that is not necessarily the $\ell_2$ norm (i.e., we regard the norm in Definition~\ref{def:ell2} to be our chosen norm).
-For the general norm case, we use the Bregman divergence for the regularizer\footnote{The reason why we need the Bregman divergence in place of the norm squared regularization is because for norms other than the $\ell_2$ norm, $\frac{1}{2}\norm{u-v}^2$ is not strongly convex with respect to the chosen norm. }: \begin{definition} Given a $1$-strongly convex (w.r.t the chosen norm $\norm{\cdot}$) function $h:Q\to \re \cup \{\infty\}$ that is differentiable on the interior of $Q$, $\breg{h}{u}{v}:=h(u)-h(v)-\inp{\nabla h(v)}{u-v}$ for all $u,v\in Q$. \end{definition} Under the above setting and assumption, \eqref{sim} admits a simple generalization: \begin{mdframed} {\bf Similar triangle approximations of PPM for composite costs and general norms:}
+See \citep[Definition 3.1.2]{nesterov2018lectures}. } convex function $\Psi:Q\to \re$, consider where $f:Q\to \re$ is a differentiable convex function which is $L$-smooth with respect to a norm $\norm{\cdot}$ that is not necessarily the $\ell_2$ norm (i.e., we regard the norm in Definition~\ref{def:ell2} to be our chosen norm).
+For the general norm case, we use the Bregman divergence. \begin{definition} Given a $1$-strongly convex (w.r.t the chosen norm $\norm{\cdot}$) function $h:Q\to \re \cup \{\infty\}$ that is differentiable on the interior of $Q$, $\breg{h}{u}{v}:=h(u)-h(v)-\inp{\nabla h(v)}{u-v}$ for all $u,v\in Q$. \end{definition} Under the above setting and assumption, \eqref{sim} admits a simple generalization: \begin{mdframed} {\bf Generalization of \eqref{sim} to composite costs:}